Coronavirus deaths take a long-expected turn for the worse

 Second, many people’s health behaviors have changed, with mask-wearing becoming more common in some places.
 Although there is no vaccine yet, hospitals are also getting better at treating patients.

-Another factor, tragically, is that deadly new viruses often tear through vulnerable populations first, such as the elderly and people already weakened by other heath conditions.
+Another factor, tragically, is that deadly new viruses often tear through vulnerable populations first, such as the elderly and people already weakened by other health conditions.
 That means that, in the Northeast at least, “many of the vulnerable people have already died,” Halkitis said.

 Now, the U.S. is likely in for “a much longer, slower burn,” Hanage, the Harvard researcher, said.
 “We’re not going to see as many deaths (as in the spring).
 But we’re going to see a total number of deaths, which is going to be large.”

-Families these days, he says, aren’t pushing back on restrictions placed on services.
+— Dozens of U.S. Marines at two bases on a southern Japanese island have been infected with the coronavirus.
+Okinawa Gov. Denny Tamaki said he could say only that a “few dozen” cases had been found recently because the U.S. military asked that the exact figure not be released.

-“Their eyes are wide open, and they’re afraid,” he said.
-“They’re wanting to cooperate, and I think everyone is concerned at this point because the numbers are going through the roof.”
+— The number of New Yorkers hospitalized with the coronavirus — 799 — has fallen to the lowest point since mid-March.
+But Gov. Andrew Cuomo fears a resurgence in cases is inevitable amid outbreaks in other states.

-Kristin Urquiza is worried things may get dramatically worse soon, in at least some cities.
-Like Phoenix, where her 65-year-old father died recently.
+Kristin Urquiza is worried things may get dramatically worse soon in at least some American cities, like Phoenix, where her 65-year-old father died recently.

 When the dangers of the virus first became known, Mark Anthony Urquiza, a quality assurance inspector, took precautions such as wearing a face mask and staying home as much as possible, his daughter said.